It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 Senate voted for Petraeus to be the new chief over there in Iraq.

-Head up surge and do all this.
+Hit up surge and do all this.

-Congresswoman from California, ripping uh uh uh uh Peter Pace, the chairman of Joint Chiefs, and they're ripping Petraeus, Dingy Harry ripping Petraeus.
+Now all of a sudden, Dingy Harry and Ellen Tosher, Congresswoman from California, ripping Peter Pace, the chairman of Joint Chiefs, and they're ripping Petraeus, Dingy Harry ripping Petraeus.

 And you know why they're doing that?

-Because everybody's pointed out, wait a minute, you unanimously confirmed his appointment to do exactly what he's doing.
+It's because everybody's pointed out, wait a minute, you unanimously confirmed his appointment to do exactly what he's doing.

-Now you're pronouncing it a failure.
+Now you're pronouncing it a failure?

-Fine, we're going to take him out.
+We're going to take him out.

-We're going to politicize this, we're going to politicize everything.
+We're going to politicize everything.

 You keep reminding the American people of our hypocrisy.